john-science/python_for_scientists/classes/15_mysql/lecture_15.5.md

 ## Creating a Database

+> TODO: Remove this section and create DB from Python.

 To start off with, we want to create a database and probably a table with some data in it.
 To make things easier, the first time through we will do this by directly signing into your MySQL Server from the command line (not using Python).
 But first, let's save this text off into a plain text file called `secret_agents_mysql.sql`:

     CREATE DATABASE `secret_agents`;